 NonBinary Gender Option added to Oases

-It’s important for nonbinary people to be able to live, dress and have their gender identity respected at work, at school and in public spaces and this includes tutoring and support services.
+It’s important for nonbinary people to be able to live, dress and have their gender identity respected.
+For example this must apply at work, at school and in public spaces.
+Consequently, this includes tutoring and support services.
 Today Oases Online has added ‘NonBinary’ as an additional gender option in student and tutor records in the Oases Online tutoring management system.

-In researchingg this project I did a lot of reading and wanted to include some helpful information I found along the way including the following from NCTE – The National Center for Transgender equality.
+In researching this project I performed a lot of reading.
+As a result, I wanted to include some helpful information I found along the way including the following from NCTE – The National Center for Transgender equality.

 Most people – including most transgender people – are either male or female.
 But some people don’t neatly fit into the categories of “man” or “woman,” or “male” or “female.”
 For example, some people have a gender that blends elements of being a man or a woman, or a gender that is different than either male or female.
 Some people don’t identify with any gender.
 Some people’s gender changes over time.

-People whose gender is not male or female use many different terms to describe themselves, with nonbinary being one of the most common.
+People whose gender is not male or female use many different terms to describe themselves.
+Nonbinary being one of the most common.
 Other terms include genderqueer, agender, bigender, and more.
 None of these terms mean exactly the same thing – but all speak to an experience of gender that is not simply male or female.

 Some societies – like ours – tend to recognize just two genders, male and female.
-The idea that there are only two genders is sometimes called a “gender binary,” because binary means “having two parts” (male and female).
-Therefore, “non-binary” is one term people use to describe genders that don’t fall into one of these two categories, male or female.
+Therefore, the idea that there are only two genders is sometimes called a “gender binary”.
+In other words, binary means “having two parts” (male and female).
+Consequently, “non-binary” is one term people use to describe genders that don’t fall into one of these two categories.